 Our Chapter Activities:

-- Social events to meet and network with practicing attorneys from the Guild such as camping events, off-campus lunches and much more!
+- Social events to meet and network with practicing attorneys from the Guild such as camping events, off-campus lunches, mixers and much more!

 - Supportive Mentor-Mentee program

-- Speakers on pertinent career, legal and social issues that affect progressive law students and attorneys
+- Speakers and workshops on pertinent career, legal and social issues that affect progressive law students and attorneys

-- Legal observer training (learn to be a legal watchdog for demonstrator's Constitutional rights!)
+- Legal observer training (learn to be a legal observer to ensure demonstrators’ Constitutional rights!)

 "...to the end that human rights shall be regarded as more sacred than property interests."

 Students, faculty and staff of Southwestern may view a list of current Student Organization contacts on (log-in required).
 All others may contact the Student Affairs Office at (213) 738-6716 or for additional information.